alensonyjoseph/AiChemist/README.md

 # AiChemist

-AiChemist is a collaborative platform for scientific research, designed using React and styled-components.
-It serves as an interactive hub for users to view and modify experiments, optimizing collaboration among researchers.
+AiChemist is a collaborative platform for scientific research, designed using React, TiDB, Flask, Generative AI and others.
+It serves as an interactive hub for researchers to view, modify and collaborate on experiments.

 ## Features